 INCOSE’s knowledge exam is a multiple-choice test based on the content of the INCOSE Systems Engineering Handbook.
 The exam is developed through the use of volunteer Systems Engineering Professionals (SEPs) and expert psychometricians.
 Exam development is run every few years as a project.
 Watch eNote, LinkedIn, and email for requests for volunteers.

 Developing exam content is one of the best ways to learn about the INCOSE SE Handbook, and many volunteers report that the Subject Matter Expert (SME) review teleconferences are their favorite professional development activity.
-Writing and editing are both independent, remote, asynchronous activities, while the SME review sessions are group activities scheduled for two hours each.
-Review sessions are typically held from 12pm to 2pm Eastern time.
-If a sufficient number of volunteers request another time of day, we will schedule a session at another time.
+Writing and editing are both independent, remote, asynchronous activities, while the SME review sessions are group activities scheduled for multiple hours each.
+Review sessions are scheduled at times accessible for global attendance and will be scheduled in response to interest from volunteers balanced with availability of the psychometric consultant.